List of English-language placeholder names for people: Alice and Bob

 Alice and Bob are fictional characters commonly used as placeholders in discussions about cryptographic systems and protocols, and in other science and engineering literature where there are several participants in a thought experiment.
 The Alice and Bob characters were created by Ron Rivest, Adi Shamir, and Leonard Adleman in their 1978 paper "A Method for Obtaining Digital Signatures and Public-key Cryptosystems".
 Subsequently, they have become common archetypes in many scientific and engineering fields, such as quantum cryptography, game theory and physics.
 As the use of Alice and Bob became more widespread, additional characters were added, sometimes each with a particular meaning.
 These characters do not have to refer to people; they refer to generic agents which might be different computers or even different programs running on a single computer.

 The names, Alice and Bob, are used for convenience and to aid comprehension.
 For example, "How can Bob send a private message M to Alice in a public-key cryptosystem?" is believed to be easier to describe and understand than if the hypothetical people were simply named A and B as in "How can B send a private message M to A in a public-key cryptosystem?"
 The names are conventional, and where relevant may use an alliterative mnemonic such as "Mallory" for "malicious" to associate the name with the typical role of that person.
 The choice of these names may have come from the film Bob & Carol & Ted & Alice.

 Babyboy and Babygirl

 "Babyboy" and "Babygirl" are traditionally used as placeholder names by medical personnel for unnamed or unidentified infants placed in their care, usually with the surname of the mother if known, such as "Babyboy Johnson" or "Babygirl Smith".
 A 2003 journal article and a 2015 news report noted that hospitals using a standard "Babyboy" or "Babygirl" placeholder for the first names of unidentified newborns has led to mix-ups in identification and medication of the infants.
 The journal article noted the tendency of temporary names not to be transferred from one data system to another, causing a break in information.

+Fnu Lnu

+"Fnu Lnu" is used by authorities to identify unknown suspects, the name being an acronym for First Name Unknown, Last Name Unknown.
+If a person's first name is known but not the last, or vice versa, they may be called [real name] Lnu or Fnu [real name], and an unidentified person may be Fnu Lnu.
+For example, a former interpreter for the United States military was charged as "FNU LNU", and a mute man whose identity could not be determined was arrested and charged with burglary in Harris County, Texas under the name "FNU-LNU" (charges were later dropped because authorities could not communicate with the man).
+Fnu-Lnu conjunctions may also be used if the person has only a single name, as in Indonesian names.
+The name has been considered a source of humor when Fnu Lnu has been mistaken for the actual name of a person.